jackspirou/clientjs/README.md

 Simply create a new ClientJS object.
 Then call the getFingerprint method which returns that browser's or device's fingerprint as a 32bit integer hash ID.

-Here's how you can create and print a fingerprint below:
+Here is how you can create and print a fingerprint below:

 ```javascript
 // Create A New Client Object